Tradeoff between noise and banding in a quantum adder with qudits: Quantum sum in presence of noisy environment

 \subsection{Dephasing and amplitude damping channels on quantum adder}

-To visualize the impact of noise on a quantum adder, we mainly focus on three types of paradigmatic noise models, namely, phase damping (PDC), completely depolarising (cDPC), and amplitude damping channels (ADC) in qudit circuits.
+To visualize the impact of noise on a quantum adder, we mainly focus on three types of paradigmatic noise models, namely, phase damping (PDC), depolarising (DPC), and amplitude damping channels (ADC) in qudit circuits.
+Apart from these local noises, we investigate the effect of correlated Pauli noise channel (PC) in this circuit.
 These kinds of noise have been observed to occur in many experimental platforms \cite{Marques_natureSR_2015}.

 Before presenting the results, let us write down the Kraus operators.
 The Kraus operators of the PDC are given as $M_0 = \sum_{i = 0}^{d-1}\sqrt{1-p}\ket{i}\bra{i}$ and $M_{i+1} = \sqrt{p} \ket{i}\bra{i} $ where $i \in \{ 0, \ldots, d-1 \}$ while in case of ADC \cite{dutta_pla_2016, Chessa_Giovannetti_Quantum_2023}, $M_0 = \sum_{k = 0}^{d-1}\sqrt{(1-kp)}\ket{k}\bra{k}$ and $M_i = \sum_{k = 0}^{d-i-1}\sqrt{p} \ket{k}\bra{k+i}$ where $i \in \{ 1, \ldots, d-1 \}$, and $p$ is strength of system-environment interaction.
 However, unlike the PDC, analytical evaluation of the resulting state after the action of local ADC is cumbersome (see Appendix \ref{apdx:ampdamp_generalcriteria}).